 I thank you for your blog even though it wasn’t very flattering… because it spawned an important discussion.

 About Getting Harpooned

-By the way, one of my dearest friends is a public figure in Utah who keeps a close friendship with the President of the Church (current and previous).
-One day my friend was criticized in the newspaper for something socially controversial.
-In fact, he’s still a public figure, and still controversial.
+By the way, one of my dear friends is a public figure in Utah who keeps a close friendship with the President of the Church (current and previous).
+One day in the 1980s my friend was criticized in the newspaper for something controversial.

 When he was lynched in the paper, President Benson called him and said, “So!
 I hear you got harpooned today!”

 My friend replied, “Yes, sir, I did.”

 President Benson said, “Good for you, good for you.
 Go out and do some more good, so you can get harpooned some more.”